DDAZZA/threadfix-cli/README.md

 # Threadfix
-Command line tool to upload a static analysis report to ThreadFix
+Command line tool that wraps the ThreadFix API

 ## Installation